vivaria/edisonrul.ing/README.md

     *   This effect targets 1 Effect Monster in your Graveyard.
     *   You cannot target a non-effect monster, nor can you target a Gemini monster.
     *   The target is removed from play when this effect resolves.
-    *   If this effect removes the target from play,"Phantom of Chaos" gains its name, ATK, and effect(s).
+    *   If this effect removes the target from play",Phantom of Chaos" gains its name, ATK, and effect(s).
     *   "Phantom of Chaos" will not gain the category of TUNER, etc. \[[REF](https://www.pojo.biz/board/showthread.php?t=634429)\], nor will it gain any Conditions (ex: if "Debris Dragon" is copied, you CAN use "Phantom of Chaos" for the Synchro Summon of a non-Dragon-Type Synchro Monster, the other Synchro Material Monsters may be Level 4) \[[REF](https://www.pojo.biz/board/showthread.php?t=765037)\].
     *   If the target is removed from play before this effect resolves, "Phantom of Chaos" does not gain any traits of the target, nor can it activate its effect again that turn \[[REF](http://duelistgroundz.com/index.php?/topic/78184-phantom-of-chaosddcrownorleras/&tab=comments)\].
     *   You decide when this lingering effect expires during the End Phase (like with "Brain Control").